 Incident management is a more granular subset of disaster recovery that tackles the immediate response to a particular incident to restore normal operations as timely as possible.

 Disaster Recovery Solutions by Proofpoint

-As a leader in enterprise cybersecurity solutions, Proofpoint specializes in data protection, recovery, and business continuity resources for a range of organizations and industries.
-Proofpoint can help your team establish a disaster recovery plan and support systems to remediate any lost data and restore systems for continued business productivity and minimized downtime.
+As a leader in enterprise cybersecurity solutions, Proofpoint specialises in data protection, recovery, and business continuity resources for a range of organisations and industries.
+Proofpoint can help your team establish a disaster recovery plan and support systems to remediate any lost data and restore systems for continued business productivity and minimised downtime.